singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

    ![ws name.](media/vmw11.png)

-1. In the New Application window fill the following details asked in the definetion page.
+1. In the New Application window fill the following details asked in the definition page.

   - **Location:** Select a location from the pop-up menu.
   - **Pod:** **pod-test**.